Επεξεργασία

 • The main resource is Broker, which defines the global settings like cardinality, memory usage profile, and diagnostic settings.

-• A Broker can have up to three BrokerListeners, each of which listens for incoming MQTT connections on the specified service type (NodePort, LoadBalancer, or ClusterIP).
-Each BrokerListener can have multiple ports.
+• A Broker resource can have up to three BrokerListeners, each of which listens for incoming MQTT connections on the specified service type (NodePort, LoadBalancer, or ClusterIP).
+Each BrokerListener resource can have multiple ports.

-• Each port within a BrokerListener can be associated with a BrokerAuthentication resource and a BrokerAuthorization resource.
-These are the authentication and authorization policies that determine which clients can connect to the port and what actions they can perform on the broker.
+• Each port within a BrokerListener resource can be associated with a BrokerAuthentication resource and a BrokerAuthorization resource.
+These authentication and authorization policies determine which clients can connect to the port and what actions they can perform on the broker.

-So, the relationship between Broker and BrokerListener is one-to-many, and the relationship between BrokerListener and BrokerAuthentication/BrokerAuthorization is many-to-many.
-The entity relationship diagram (ERD) for these resources is as follows:
+The relationship between Broker and BrokerListener is one-to-many.
+The relationship between BrokerListener and BrokerAuthentication/BrokerAuthorization is many-to-many.
+The entity relationship diagram for these resources is:

-By default, Azure IoT Operations deploys a default Broker, a default BrokerListener, and a default BrokerAuthentication.
+By default, IoT Operations deploys a default Broker, a default BrokerListener, and a default BrokerAuthentication.
 All of these resources are named default.
-Together, these resources provide a basic MQTT broker setup required for Azure IoT Operations to function.
-The default setup is as follows:
+Together, these resources provide a basic MQTT broker setup required for IoT Operations to function.
+The default setup is:

-Diagram showing the default broker resources and relationships between them.
+Diagram that shows the default broker resources and relationships between them.

 Important

-To prevent unintentional disruption with communication between Azure IoT Operations internal components, we recommended not modifying any default configuration.
+To prevent unintentional disruption with communication between IoT Operations internal components, we recommend that you don't modify any default configuration.

 The Broker resource itself is immutable and can't be modified after deployment, but it only needs customization in advanced scenarios.
 To learn more about customizing the Broker resource, see Customize default Broker.